 I crush the cashew nuts using a mortar and pestle.
 Feel free to chop them with a knife or crush them with a rolling pin instead.

 Heat a wok on medium and add sesame oil.
-Once hot, add finely diced garlic cloves, fresh ginger and the white part of a green onion.
+Once hot, add finely diced garlic cloves, fresh ginger, and a white part of a leek.

 Add sake and soy sauce and stir fry for 1-2 minutes or until the soy meat is heated through and evenly coated in the sauce.